 Our groups focus on dealing with drug and alcohol abuse issues, as well as the impact of these on the individual, as well as their family.

-When treating teen adolescent clients, including the family throughout the entire process is especially important.
+When counseling adolescent clients, including the family throughout the entire process is especially important.
 Drug and alcohol use does not affect only the person using the substances; it affects the entire family.
 Parents and siblings are usually struggling with significant consequences of just one family member’s substance abuse.
-At First Step we strongly recommend and provide multiple ways for families to become involved in treatment along with their teen who is using the substances.
+At First Step we provide multiple opportunities for family involvement in treatment along with their teen.

-Our Adolescent Counselor, Marlo Watson, MSW, LCSW-A, LCAS provides most services to teens and their families Her counseling approach is strengths-based and utilizes art therapy techniques to engage clients in self-expression.
+Our adolescent therapist provides services to teens and their families.
+Our adolescent counseling approach is strengths-based and utilizes art therapy techniques to engage clients in self-expression.
 Our absolute best effort is made to reconnect clients to healthier, more positive ways to contribute, communicate, and cope.

-Our adolescent program offers a variety of services to meet the unique needs of each teen age adolescent client and their families.
-These services include:
+Our adolescent counseling program offers a variety of services to meet the unique needs of each adolescent and their families: